 Practice Partners Program

-Through the program the Health Issues Centre partners with heath services to deliver innovative projects allowing the voice of consumers to improve health service delivery and outcomes.
-This involves HIC working with health-related organisations on consumer engagement projects though provision of:
+HIC partners with health services to deliver innovative projects, allowing the voice of consumers to improve health service delivery and outcomes.
+This involves HIC working with health-related organisations on consumer engagement though provision of:

 - In-kind contributions of HIC staff expertise and support